Rafayel Ishkhanian: Publications

 Ishkhanyan's works are generally dedicated to the earliest history of the Armenian people, to the comparative linguistic analysis of ancient languages, and to printing.
 He was one of the authors of the Armenian Soviet Encyclopedia.

 Ishkhanyan held the view that Armenians "were the aborigines of the Armenian plateau who have been living there continuously since the fourth millennium B.C.E at the latest".
 He frequently wrote in favor of the restoration of Classical Armenian orthography.

 With the emergence of the Karabakh movement and the independence movement in Armenia, Ishkhanyan also wrote about Armenian-Turkish relations, developing the concept of "the law of excluding the third force" (which was the title of his book published in 1991), which posits that Armenians should not look to a "third force" (i.e., Russia or the West) in order to achieve their national goals and should independently establish relations with their neighbors.

 Personal life

 Ishkhanyan was married to Byurakn Cheraz-Andreasyan, daughter of prominent Armenian athlete Vahan Cheraz.
-His son, Avetik Ishkhanyan, is a lawyer who heads the Armenian Helsinki Committee and a former member of the Karabakh Committee.
+His son, Avetik Ishkhanian, was a lawyer who headed the Helsinki Committee of Armenia and a former member of the Karabakh Committee.